We're here for you

 Sometimes fixed-rate loans have restrictions.
 However, at Community First, our fixed and variable rate home loans come with the ability to redraw.

-Note: You must have paid ahead by more than $500 to access your redraw online.
-Fees apply
+Note: You must have paid ahead by at least one full repayment to access your redraw online.
+Fees may apply

 Loan repayment pause